 The loan is a bullet loan due at the end of a five-year term, i.e. on June 20, 2021.
 The interest is repayable as of June 2019, notably as regards the interest accumulated during the first three years.
-Interest due at December 31, 2017 is recognized in Non-current financial liabilities (€1,146 thousand).
+Interest due at December 31, 2018 were reclassified as due within one year.
+This interest is not capitalizable.